skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``Changelog`` - the 'Changelog' page (default: `reference/changelog.html`)
 * ``DataMap`` - the 'Data' memory map page (default: `maps/data.html`)
 * ``Facts`` - the 'Trivia' page (default: `reference/facts.html`)
-* ``Font`` - the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons
 * ``GameIndex`` - the disassembly home page (default: `index.html`)
 * ``GameStatusBuffer`` - the 'Game status buffer' page (default:
   `buffers/gbuffer.html`)